-- Office of Indian Education (OIE) has been meeting and listening to concerns of several stakeholder group to better understand what strategic partnerships are needed to enhance the OIE mission. - Hosts monthly online meetings for updates
+Office of Indian Education (OIE) has been meeting and listening to concerns of several stakeholder group to better understand what strategic partnerships are needed to enhance the

-- Begin parent and student education, including understanding Arizona Department of Education (ADE) departments and functions and local control.
+Begin parent and student education, including understanding Arizona Department of Education (ADE) departments and functions and local control.
 Bi-annual work sessions with students, parents, schools, tribes & elders.
 Ensure caregivers are aware of what policies are already in place, what those policies mean for them and to learn what resources are available to assist their families.
-It was suggest that OIE provide more guidance and training for Native American Parent Committees. - Examine the strategic plan to convene new partnerships as well as establish OIE as a space for stakeholders to share.
-Such as tribal education departments (TEDs)/local education agencies (LEAs) meetings or Caregiver/Tribal Leadership, Indigenous educators group, etc. One notable suggestion was to "create a task force of all areas of Indian Education from Bureau of Indian Education, 638, private, charter and parochial schools alongside public schools needs to be created for a unified vision."
+It was suggest that OIE provide more guidance and training for

+• Examine the strategic plan to convene new partnerships as well as establish OIE as a space for stakeholders to share.
+Such as tribal education departments (TEDs)/local education agencies (LEAs) meetings or Caregiver/Tribal Leadership, Indigenous educators group, etc. One notable suggestion was to "create a task force of all areas of Indian Education from Bureau of Indian Education, 638, private, charter and parochial schools alongside public schools